Levi Reid

 Levi Stanley Junior Reid (born 19 December 1983) is an English footballer who plays as a midfielder.

-He played for Port Vale between 2003 and 2005, before dropping into non-league football with Stafford Rangers.
+He played for Port Vale between 2003 and 2005 before dropping into non-League football with Stafford Rangers.
 He signed with Macclesfield Town, but moved on to Oxford United the following year.
-In 2009, he returned to Rangers for another two-year spell.
-He signed with Telford United in March 2011, before joining Gainsborough Trinity in January 2012 following a loan spell at Chasetown.
-He returned to Stafford Rangers in October 2012, and helped the club to win the Northern Premier League Division One South in 2015–16.
+In 2009, he returned to Rangers for another two years.
+He signed with Telford United in March 2011 before joining Gainsborough Trinity in January 2012 following a loan spell at Chasetown.
+He returned to Stafford Rangers in October 2012 and helped the club to win the Northern Premier League Division One South in 2015–16.
 His brother, Izak Reid, is a professional footballer – the pair played together at Macclesfield.

 Career

 Port Vale

-Reid started his career at Port Vale, rising from the youth ranks to make his first team debut on the last day of the 2002–03 season, a 2–0 defeat at Bristol City.
-He came on as a 65th minute substitute, replacing the veteran John Durnin.
-He made his full debut on 8 November 2003, in an embarrassing 2–2 draw with non-league Ford United at Vale Park, during an FA Cup first round encounter.
-Reid made fourteen appearances in the 2003–04 season.
-A regular in the first team throughout the 2004–05 season, he scored his first senior goal in an FA Cup tie with Kidderminster Harriers on 12 November.
+Reid started his career at Port Vale, rising from the youth ranks to make his first-team debut on the last day of the 2002–03 season, a 2–0 defeat at Bristol City.
+He came on as a 65th-minute substitute, replacing the veteran John Durnin.
+He made his full debut on 8 November 2003, in an embarrassing 2–2 draw with non-League Ford United at Vale Park, during an FA Cup first round encounter.
+Reid made 14 appearances in the 2003–04 season.
+A regular in the first-team throughout the 2004–05 season, he scored his first senior goal in an FA Cup tie with Kidderminster Harriers on 12 November.
 He was released in May 2005 by manager Martin Foyle, having made 49 appearances for the "Valiants" in all competitions.
 At his trial for affray later the year, his defence team stated that he had been released from his contract due to his part in a nightclub brawl.